loranger32/weight_tracker_roda/README.md

   - delete an account
 - admin accounts can only be handled at the database level
 - _closing_ an account simply makes it unavailable (no login possible), but does not delete any data
-- _deleting_ an account permantly deletes all associated data
+- _deleting_ an account permanently deletes all associated data
-- from the webapp, an admin user has NO ACCESS to individual entries and cannot see weight, notes and batch target weight.
+- from the web app, an admin user has NO ACCESS to individual entries and cannot see weight, notes and batch target weight.
 But see important note in the "Encryption" title hereafter.

 ### Encryption